Mortgage Loan Estimate vs. Closing Disclosure: What’s the Difference?

 - Third-party fees (recording fee, appraisal fee, attorney fees, etc.)

-- Fees paid to the lender (discount points, loan origination)
+- Fees paid to the lender (discount points, loan origination) Cash to close

 If you notice any major discrepancies between the Loan Estimate and the Closing Disclosure, talk to your lender as soon as possible.